DennisKoh135/enthusiastic-primrose-16065/src/pages/features.md

 sections:
   - type: hero_section
     title: Club Features
-    subtitle: 'A more, in-depth look into some of Computers for Kid''s '
+    subtitle: 'A more, in-depth look into some of Computers for Kid''s functions'
     align: center
   - type: features_section
     features: